grutenko/clipmuxd/README.md

 **clipmuxd** is a background service that receives and sends clipboard data to other devices.

+⚠️ **Work in Progress**
+This project is currently under active development.
+Features and APIs may change.

 ## How it works

 - **clipmuxd** runs in the background managing clipboard data synchronization between devices.